We talk about the week's biggest news during our Friday Week in Review. Among the topics for our media panel this week:

 - Jessica Clark, anchor and reporter at First Coast News.

 Then, an exclusive look — and listen.
-A recording of Wednesday night’s performance of the Jacksonville Children’s Chorus (courtesy of Jacksonville Today reporter Will Brown) captures their performance of the Black National Anthem Lift Every Voice and Sing, written by Jacksonville native James Weldon Johnson.
+A recording of Wednesday night’s performance of the Bethel Church Lift Every Voice and Sing Children's Choir.
+The performance featuring the Ritz Voices (courtesy of Jacksonville Today reporter Will Brown) captures the performance of the Black National Anthem Lift Every Voice and Sing, written by Jacksonville native James Weldon Johnson.

 And, we explore the artists showcased by the Cummer Museum’s Black History Month observance, from Romare Bearden to Augusta Savage.
 The museum is also displaying movie posters from the city’s silent film era in the exhibition Jacksonville’s Norman Studios: Movie Posters from the Permanent Collection.